Rekihyt/oak/README.md

 - C/C++
 - Rust
 - Go
+- Sh/Bash
+- Fish
 - Scala
 - Haskell/Purescript/Elm
 - Nim
-- Sh/Bash
-- Fish
 - Zig
 - Graphviz

-## Partial Support

 - Erlang
 - Elixir

 ## Customizing

-This theme is mostly syntax, so you can copy it into your settings as tokenColor Custumizations to use a different editor theme other than Quiet Light.
+This theme is mostly syntax, so you can copy it into your settings as tokenColor Customizations to use a different editor theme other than Quiet Light.

 ## Screenshots